 To mandate and facilitate the specific reporting requirements of experience data.

-To enhance industry compliance with the 2009 Standard Valuation Law and subsequent revisions, as adopted in various states.
+To enhance industry compliance with the 2009 Standard Valuation Law and subsequent revisions, as adopted in various jurisdictions.

 Introduction, Section I, page 2

-A key element of the PBR review and updating process is to provide support for state insurance regulators regarding the necessary expertise, resources, data and tools to effectively review PBR models and reporting required in the Valuation Manual for products subject to PBR requirements.
+A key element of the PBR review and updating process is to provide support for insurance regulators in the various jurisdictions regarding the necessary expertise, resources, data and tools to effectively review PBR models and reporting required in the Valuation Manual for products subject to PBR requirements.

-Goals for the PBR review and updating process include achieving consistency in regulatory requirements among states, as well as assessing and making changes as appropriate.
+Goals for the PBR review and updating process include achieving consistency in regulatory requirements among jurisdictions, as well as assessing and making changes as appropriate.

 Introduction, Section II, page 7, footnote 1

-1 An industrial life contract is a life insurance contract that is required to comply with the minimum reserve standard for industrial life insurance policies as provided by the Valuation Manual and which meet the requirements of the state where issued for industrial life insurance policies.
+1 An industrial life contract is a life insurance contract that is required to comply with the minimum reserve standard for industrial life insurance policies as provided by the Valuation Manual and which meet the requirements of the jurisdiction where issued for industrial life insurance policies.

 VM-01

-5. The term “annual statement” means the statutory financial statements a company must file using the annual blank with a state insurance commissioner as required under state insurance law.
+5. The term “annual statement” means the statutory financial statements a company must file using the annual blank with the insurance commissioner of a jurisdiction as required under the insurance law of that jurisdiction.

-15. The term “company” means an entity that (a) has written, issued or reinsured life insurance contracts, accident and health insurance contracts, or deposit-type contracts in this state and has at least one such policy in force or on claim; or (b) has written, issued or reinsured life insurance contracts, accident and health insurance contracts, or deposit-type contracts in any state and is required to hold a certificate of authority to write life insurance, accident and health insurance or deposit-type contracts in this state.
+15. The term “company” means an entity that (a) has written, issued or reinsured life insurance contracts, accident and health insurance contracts, or deposit-type contracts and has at least one such policy in force or on claim; or (b) has written, issued or reinsured life insurance contracts, accident and health insurance contracts, or deposit-type contracts in any jurisdiction and is required to hold a certificate of authority to write life insurance, accident and health insurance or deposit-type contracts.
 (Standard Valuation Law definition)

-22. The term “domiciliary commissioner” means the chief insurance regulatory official of the state of domicile of the company.
+22. The term “domiciliary commissioner” means the chief insurance regulatory official of the state, territory, or district in which the company is domiciled.

+(new).
+The term “jurisdiction” means a state, territory, or district of the United States.

 VM-02, Section 1

-The purpose of this VM-02 is to assign the appropriate Commissioners’ Standard mortality table and interest rate for use in determining the minimum nonforfeiture standard for life insurance policies issued on and after the operative date of this Valuation Manual as authorized by applicable state requirements.
+The purpose of this VM-02 is to assign the appropriate Commissioners’ Standard mortality table and interest rate for use in determining the minimum nonforfeiture standard for life insurance policies issued on and after the operative date of this Valuation Manual as authorized by applicable jurisdictional requirements.

 VM-02, Section 2.A

-A. Any state requirements shall supersede requirements of this VM-02 if conflicted.
+A. If the requirements of any state, territory, or district conflict with those of VM-02, the requirements of that jurisdiction shall supersede those of VM-02.

 VM-02, Section 3.B

 B. Pre-Need — Any life insurance policy or certificate that is issued in combination with, in support of, with an assignment to, or as a guarantee for a prearrangement agreement for goods and services to be provided at the time of and immediately following the death of the insured.
 Goods and services may include, but are not limited to, embalming, cremation, body preparation, viewing or visitation, coffin or urn, memorial stone and transportation of the deceased.
 The status of the policy or contract as preneed insurance is determined at the time of issue in accordance with the policy form filing.
 (Note: Preceding definition taken from the Preneed Life Insurance Minimum Standards for Determining Reserve Liabilities and Nonforfeiture Values Model Regulation [#817].)
-The definition of pre-need shall be subject to that definition of pre-need in a particular state of issue if such definition is different in that state.
+The definition of pre-need shall be subject to that definition of pre-need in a particular jurisdiction of issue if such definition is different in that jurisdiction.

 VM-02, Section 5.A.2.b